mandresm/git4teams_exercise/README.md

 ## Birthday card (text)
 Congratulations dearest Mary Smith!!!
-You are so nice lady!:)
+You are so nice lady!:) I hope your lifepath brings you happiness!:)

 ## Decoration items (list)